dylanljones/lattpy/README.md

 --------------------------

 After configuring the lattice the attributes are available.
-Even without building a (finite) lattice structure all attributes can be computed on the fly for a given lattice vector, consiting of the translation vector `n` and the atom index `alpha`.
+Even without building a (finite) lattice structure all attributes can be computed on the fly for a given lattice vector, consisting of the translation vector `n` and the atom index `alpha`.
 For computing the (translated) atom positions the `get_position` method is used.
 Also, the neighbours and the vectors to these neighbours can be calculated.
 The `dist_idx`-parameter specifies the distance of the neighbours (0 for nearest neighbours, 1 for next nearest neighbours, ...):
 ````python
 from lattpy import simple_square